The Scary New Contracting Model That Isn’t Scary or New

 “Other Transaction Authorities” might seem like a risky new acquisition method, but it’s been around longer than the Federal Acquisition Regulation.

 This is part of a series about other transaction authority.
-Read part two here.
+Read the role of consortia and what agencies are buying.

 There is a new and scary but potentially game-changing acquisition model catching fire across government.
 The thing is, it doesn’t have to be scary and is not really all that new.